Natural Gas

 Coal

-A traditional fossil fuel that natural gas is being compared to in terms of environmental impact.
+A traditional fuel source that is being phased out in favor of cleaner alternatives.

 Legislation